EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 Whiteside's "proposed testimony would have been deliberately untruthful."
-The lower courts did not purport to presume the correctness of the Iowa Supreme Court's holding concerning the mixed question respondent identifies --- whether Robinson's response to Whiteside's proposed testimony deprived Whiteside of effective representation.
+The lower courts did not purport to presume the correctness of the Iowa Supreme Court's holding concerning the mixed question respondent identifies---whether Robinson's response to Whiteside's proposed testimony deprived Whiteside of effective representation.

 B